aiannacc/goko-dominion-tools/README.md

 where <logdir> is the local directory where you want to store unparsed logs, `<codebase>` is this project's root, and `<dates>` are formatted like YYYYMMDD.

-Games before May 13, 2013 don't include rating system information, but we can deduce which games were played in 'adventure' mode using the names of the players.
+Games before May 13, 2013 don't include rating system information, but we can deduce which games were played in 'adventure' mode using the names of the players:

     $ psql -d goko < db/list_adventure_bots.sql

----

 ### Server setup